Revisiting Instance-Optimal Cluster Recovery in the Labeled Stochastic Block Model: Related Work

 \subsection{\update{Community Detection in the SBM}}

-Community detection in the SBM and its extensions have received a lot of attention over the last decade.
-We first briefly outline existing results below and then zoom in on a few papers that are the most relevant for our analysis.
-The results of the SBM can be categorized depending on the targeted performance guarantees.
+Community detection in the stochastic block model (SBM) and its extensions has received considerable attention over the last decade.
+We first briefly outline existing results below, and then focus on a few papers that are most relevant to our analysis.
+The results for the SBM can be categorized according to the type of performance guarantee targeted.
 We distinguish three types of guarantees: detectability, asymptotically accurate recovery, and exact recovery.
-Most results are concerned with the simple SBM, which is obtained as a special case of LSBM (with $L=1$ and where the intra- and inter-cluster probabilities $p(i,i,1)$ and $p(i,j,1)$ for $i\neq j \in [K]$).
+Most results are concerned with the standard SBM, which can be obtained as a special case of the LSBM (with $L=1$, where the intra- and inter-cluster probabilities are denoted by $p(i,i,1)$ and $p(i,j,1)$ for $i\neq j \in [K]$).

 {\bf Detectability.} Detectability refers to the requirement of returning clusters that are positively correlated with the true clusters.
 It is typically studied in the sparse binary SBM where $K=2$, $\alpha_1=\alpha_2$, $p(1,1,1)=p(2,2,1)=a/n$ and $p(1,2,1)=p(2,1,1)=b/n$, for some constants $a>b$ independent of $n$.
 For such SBM, detectability can be achieved if and only if $(a-b)>\sqrt{2(a+b)}$ \cite{decelle2011,mossel2012stochastic,massoulie2013}.
 Detectability conditions in more general sparse SBMs have been investigated in \cite{krzakala2013,bordenave2015}.
 In the sparse SBM, when the edge probabilities scale as ${\cal O}(1/n)$, there is a positive fraction of isolated nodes, and we cannot do much better than merely detecting the clusters.
 In this paper, we focus on scenarios where the edge probabilities are \(\omega(1/n)\), where an asymptotically accurate recovery of the clusters may be achieved.